i'm sitting on an empty shelf

 i'll experience

-the wisdom of burning
+the fire of wisdom

 and once again